domw30/CV/README.md

 **Computershare Serviceworks (February 2016 to May 2016)**
 *Data Entry Administrator*

 I was responsible for communications with existing customers regarding their energy invoices.
-It was of high importance to solve problems with data inconsistencies and amend the errors, with proofreading and data entry, to ensure customers received accurate invoices by approving energy reads sent to the database.
+It was of high importance to solve problems with data inconsistencies and amend the errors, using strategies such as proofreading and clean data entry, to ensure customers received accurate invoices by approving energy reads sent to the database.

 **Install Testing Ltd (February 2015 to June 2015)**
 *Office Administrator*